 “I think it’s important that as a city we embrace new technology,” Hogsett said.
 “Personal mobility is a very important aspect of what we try to accomplish on behalf of the residents of our city, so I want that to be established at the outset.”

+The shared mobility model of the electric scooters enables a flexibility in personal mobility in situations where public transportation is lacking.
+Just as companies like Uber and Lyft ushered in a revolution for mobility-as-a-service and a decrease in dependency on personal vehicle ownership, scooter rentals are again changing the game.
+Despite some negative reactions in other cities, like Miami and Nashville, Indianapolis Mayor Joe Hogsett’s administration has attempted to embrace scooter rental services, while at the same time seeking their cooperation as safety measures and business practices are reviewed.
 In an effort to ease the transition and help build public infrastructure, Bird gives Indianapolis a dollar per day for each scooter in operation.
 Both companies have been open to working with city officials to create regulations that best fit the needs of consumers without causing too much disruption to law enforcement and city employees.

 While fun and convenient, Bird and Lime scooters also offer environmental and economic benefits to the cities in which they operate.
 They provide an alternative to cars for distances that are too far to walk, lowering the overall use and emissions of vehicles.
 The scooters operate on a dockless system and can be dropped off anywhere, eliminating additional transit time from a drop-off station to a user’s final destination.
 The low cost of renting, $1 to unlock the scooter and an additional $0.15 per minute of use, allows for budget-friendly transportation alternatives.
 Consumers also have the option to become “chargers” and bring scooters to a central location to charge the scooters every night, with earning potential over $100 per night.